-We won a competitive tender with Radiotelevisión Española (RTVE) through our partner Aicox to deliver approximately 350 receivers across the Americas.
-This project was completed and all IRDs were shipped in this reporting period.
+We won and delivered a competitive tender with Radiotelevisión Española (RTVE) through our partner Aicox to deliver approximately 350 receivers across the Americas.

-We received initial orders in 2018 for new Digital Cinema network that is expected to expand significantly in second half of 2019 with a significant order expected in Q3.
+We received initial orders in 2018 for new Digital Cinema network that is expected to expand significantly in 2020 with a significant order expected in Q1.
 We were successful for this opportunity because we were able to demonstrate an innovative method for highspeed satellite file transfer by combining IDC and Novra technologies.
 This new service is for the Asian Pacific region.